vettorefburana/Sentiment-analysis-on-Covid-19-tweets/README.md

 Results:
 --------------------------------------------------------------------------------------------------------------------------------------
 * Among machine learning models, XGBoost trained on a pre-trained word embedding has the best performance in terms of accuracy (84%) and AUC ROC (91%)
-* Among deeplearning models, BERT has the best performance (accuracy = 95%)
+* Among deeplearning and transformers models, BERT has the best performance (accuracy = 95%)

 References:
 ----------------------------------------------------------------------------------------------------------------------------------------